 Once you and your college friends have graduated, you may believe you can stop thinking much about what happens on campus at your alma mater.
 But you have a vested interest in your college’s well-being, even after you have your diploma.
 It’s like a share of stock.

 Think about what your school and its ongoing reputation say about you.
 What if your college or university fell apart after you graduated?
-Would that make your diploma worth less?
+Would that make your diploma worth less in value?
 Would it hurt your career prospects?